Investment software for comparing all methods of investing.

 Nobody has ever even attempted to do this right before.
 Why?
 First, it's just too hard to properly account for the details; like tax basis, fees, commissions, multiple tax rates at the same time (capital gains, ordinary income rates, and dividend rates all before and after retirement), withdrawals, contributions, etc.

-Next, using "code programming" would be a monumental effort that would take the usual software engineer, working with the usual financial expert, directed by the usual marketer over a year to program.
-So the cost of the usual (non-Excel) way of writing financial software would be over $100,000.
+Next, using "code programming" would be a monumental effort that would take the usual software engineer, working with the usual financial expert, directed by the usual marketer, over a year to program.
+So the cost of the usual (non-Excel) way of coding this financial software would be over $100,000.

 Then when they try to market it, they'd find they're just going to be making their usual customers mad - financial planners and life insurance agents that live or die by overselling life insurance company products, ETFs, and B- and C-mutual fund shares.